Blue: Optics and colour theory

 The term blue generally describes colours perceived by humans observing light with a dominant wavelength between approximately 450 and 495 nanometres.
 Blues with a higher frequency and thus a shorter wavelength gradually look more violet, while those with a lower frequency and a longer wavelength gradually appear more cyan.
 Purer blues are in the middle of this range, e.g., around 470 nanometres.

 Isaac Newton included blue as one of the seven colours in his first description of the visible spectrum.
 He chose seven colours because that was the number of notes in the musical scale, which he believed was related to the optical spectrum.
 He included indigo, the hue between blue and violet, as one of the separate colours, though today it would be categorised as blue.

-In painting and traditional colour theory, blue is one of the three primary colours (red, yellow, blue), which can be mixed to form a wide gamut of colours (although the modern CMY model is able to achieve a much wider gamut).
-Red and blue mixed together form violet, blue and yellow together form green.
-Mixing all three primary colours together produces a dark brown.
+In traditional colour theory, blue is one of the three primary colours (red, yellow, blue), which can be mixed to form a decent gamut of colours (although the modern CMY model is able to achieve a much wider gamut).
+Red and yellow mixed together form orange, yellow together and blue form green, blue and red form purple, and mixing all three primary colours together produces a dark brown.
 From the Renaissance onward, painters used this system to create their colours (see RYB colour model).

 The RYB model was used for colour printing by Jacob Christoph Le Blon as early as 1725.
 Later, printers discovered that more accurate colours could be created by using combinations of cyan, magenta, yellow, and black ink, put onto separate inked plates and then overlaid one at a time onto paper.
-This method could produce almost all the colours in the spectrum with reasonable accuracy.
+This method could produce almost all the colours with reasonable accuracy.

 Additive colour mixing.
 The combination of primary colours produces secondary colours where two overlap; the combination red, green, and blue each in full intensity makes white.

 Red, green, and blue subpixels on a liquid-crystal display.

 On the HSV colour wheel, the complement of blue is yellow; that is, a colour corresponding to an equal mixture of red and green light.
 On a colour wheel based on traditional colour theory (RYB) where blue was considered a primary colour, its complementary colour is considered to be orange.

 LED

 In 1993, high-brightness blue LEDs were demonstrated by Shuji Nakamura of Nichia Corporation.
 In parallel, Isamu Akasaki and Hiroshi Amano of Nagoya University were working on a new development which revolutionised LED lighting.

 Nakamura was awarded the 2006 Millennium Technology Prize for his invention.

-Nakamura, Hiroshi Amano and Isamu Akasaki were awarded the Nobel Prize in Physics in 2014 for the invention of an efficient blue LED.
+Nakamura, Amano and Akasaki were awarded the Nobel Prize in Physics in 2014 for the invention of an efficient blue LED.